 New is not only an advantage in this market, but it’s also what most buyers prefer.
 That was the case long before this inventory shortage.
 In a Trulia survey, twice as many homeowners preferred a new home to an existing one.

-With 7 new home communities in Grain Valley (Ryan Meadows, Rosewood Hills), Kansas City (Springhaven Estates, Robinson Meadows), and Blue Springs (Stone Canyon, Sonora Valley, Brittany Ridge), there are lots of options for buyers.
+With 7 new home communities in Grain Valley (Rosewood Hills), Kansas City (Villa Meadows), Lee’s Summit (The Fields of Highland Park) and Blue Springs (Four Pillars, Stone Canyon, Sonora Valley, Brittany Ridge), there are lots of options for buyers.
 Unlike the resale market, new construction doesn’t require compromises.
 You can build your dream!

 These are the top 10 reasons to think about a new construction home.